Language Transfer

 The Greek course works largely in the same way as you slowly build up your knowledge of grammar, vocabulary and indeed punctuation over the lessons.

-The use of repetition and using words we already to know to form new ones and introduce new grammar points really helped me to remember words and construct basic sentences in no time at all.
+The use of repetition and using words we already know to form new ones and introduce new grammar points really helped me to remember words and construct basic sentences in no time at all.

 So after just the fourth lesson, you can already say ‘what are you doing?’ or ‘what are you waiting for?’.
 Through the early lessons, you play around with different verbs and pronouns and learn how to ask various questions.

-The whole course actually seems like one gigantic audio file which was broken down into the 120 lessons as each one seamlessly flows into the next one.
+The whole course seems like one gigantic audio file which was broken down into the 120 lessons as each one seamlessly flows into the next one.

 As such you gradually build up in difficulty and after a while, you can say complex sentences such as ‘we are waiting for the beginning of spring’ and know a couple of expressions.